 -Dissertation (minimum 12)

 -Total of 80 credits, grade "B" or better

 Addtionally, in the second year, a research paper is required for admission to candidacy, and in the third year, the student submits a Plan of Study (Form 5) and forms a Ph.D. committee.

 Students will receive the Ph.D. degree in Complex Systems and Brain Sciences.
-Competitive stipends for predoctoral fellows are available through the NIMH training grant, individual research grants or the University.
+Tuition waivers and competitive stipends for predoctoral fellows are available through the NIMH training grant, individual research grants or the University.

 Interested applicants to the Ph.D. program will need to fill out the following two application forms: